bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/implementations/relying-party/prf.md

 If the server is able to validate the assertion, the user is authenticated, and as a part of the authentication response the PRF-encrypted key data is returned to the client:

-    - The PRF-encrypted private key
+    - The PRF-encrypted RSA private key
-    - The public key-encrypted user symmetric key
+    - The RSA public key-encrypted user symmetric key

-In order to decrypt the vault data, the PRF key from the credential is used to decrypt the private key, and this private key is used to decrypt the user's symmetric key.
-The symmetric key can then be used for vault decryption.
+In order to decrypt the vault data:

+    1. The PRF key from the credential is stretched with HKDF.
+    2. The resultant 32-bit encryption key is used to decrypt the RSA private key.
+    3. The RSA private key is used to decrypt the user's symmetric key.
+    4. The symmetric key is used for vault decryption.

 ## Tips for using your passkey for decryption